 $ pulumi new javascript

 Following file describes the desired infra using JavaScript.
-It provisions high level object service, which encapsulate all dependencies needed to spin-up AWC ECS cluster with 2 running containers.
+It provisions high level object *service*, which encapsulate all dependencies needed to spin-up AWS ECS cluster with 2 running containers.
 Replace the contents of index.js with the following:

-const cloud = require("@pulumi/cloud");
+```javascript const cloud = require("@pulumi/cloud");

-exports.url = service.defaultEndpoint.apply(e => `http://${e.hostname}`);
+exports.url = service.defaultEndpoint.apply(e => http://${e.hostname});

 Add package.json which contains the required dependencies for JavaScript Pulumi: